DOLPHIN

 What about food restrictions and allergies?

-We do our best to make sure that all participants' dietary needs
+We do our best to make sure that all participants'

-a vegetarian we will provide vegetarian alternatives for you.)
+dishes (if you are a vegetarian we will provide vegetarian alternatives

-store so that you can purchase extras for yourself.
+health food store so that you can purchase extras for yourself.

 4)